- UNC-TV Series

 Click here to download the full report in a 'PDF' version.

-The citizens of North Carolina continued to demonstrate strong support for UNC-TV and public television, despite uncertainty about the future of federal and state funding.
-In the fiscal year ending June 30, 2012, UNC-TV raised $11,047,830 from individuals, corporations, and foundations, as well as through partnerships with state agencies and with cultural and educational institutions.
-This was a 0.6 percent increase over the previous year.
-UNC-TV’s membership base increased 2.4 percent, the first membership increase in ten years.
-Individual viewer support reached an all-time record high, totaling $8,618,723.
+The citizens of North Carolina continued to demonstrate strong support for UNC-TV and public television, despite continued uncertainty about the future of federal and state funding.
+UNC-TV raised $11,047,830 from individuals, corporations, and foundations, as well as through partnerships with state agencies and with cultural and educational institutions.
+This was a 0.6 percent increase over last year’s revenue.
+This year UNC-TV’s membership base increased by 1 percent, the second consecutive year of membership growth.

-UNC-TV once again enjoyed an extremely successful collaboration with Marbles Kids Museum on a joint exhibit at the North Carolina State Fair in Raleigh for the fourth consecutive year.
-The exhibit was strongly oriented toward families and children, featuring interactive games provided by the museum, along with Read-a-roo’s Story Time, costumed characters from public television children’s programs, and much more.
+UNC-TV had another extremely successful collaboration with Marbles Kids Museum on a joint exhibit at the North Carolina State Fair in Raleigh for the fourth consecutive year.
+The exhibit was strongly oriented toward families and children.

-In FY12 UNC-TV provided 26,352 hours of programming over its three digital broadcast channels, as well as an additional 8,784 hours of programming over its digital channel UNC-MX.
+In FY13 UNC-TV provided 26,328 hours of programming over its three digital broadcast channels, as well as an additional 8,776 hours of programming over its digital channel UNC-MX.
 Programming highlights for the year included FRONTLINE—The Choice 2012, The Dust Bowl—A Film by Ken Burns, Downton Abbey Season 3, Seasons 1 and 2 of Call the Midwife, and Constitution USA with Peter Sagal.

-UNC-TV won a 2011 NETA Award honoring the University of North Carolina School of the Arts Presents Rodgers and Hammerstein’s Oklahoma!.
-UNC-TV was one of only seven public media outlets nationally to be honored with a NETA content production award.
+UNC-TV and UNCSA won a 2012 NETA Award honoring the University of North Carolina School of the Arts Presents Rodgers and Hammerstein’s Oklahoma!.
+UNC-TV was one of 20 public media outlets nationally to be honored with a NETA Award.

 Production and technical operations staff received 20 nominations for the 27th Annual Midsouth Emmy Awards.
 Seven UNC-TV projects were honored with Emmys when the awards were presented in January 2013.